Learn how float values, distinctive designs, and CS2 wear ratings can affect the appearance and value of in-game weapons with this detailed guide.

 3. Impact on Appearance

-The wear level of a skin in-game directly impacts its appearance.
-Skins classified as Factory New have a pristine, clean look, while Battle-Scarred skins show visible scratches, dents, and other signs of wear.
+The wear level of a skin directly affects its in-game appearance.
+Factory New skins look clean and nearly flawless, while Battle-Scarred skins feature visible scratches, faded colors, and other signs of heavy use.
+As the float value increases, the amount of visible wear generally becomes more pronounced.

 4. Trading and Market Value